cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### Partnering communities
 There are many importnat communities that cyber sees as vital for the success of building `the Great Web`, those communities include:

-(The idea behind publishing these, is that you may copy this task-list or print it out and help cyber to get more traction within these communitites)
+(The idea behind publishing these as a check-list, is that you may copy this task-list or print it out and help cyber to get more traction within these communitites.
+Feel free to include any [mentions here](https://ai.cybercongress.ai/t/mentions-of-the-beast-in-the-wild/40/51))

 Main communities:
 - [ ] Cosmos